alkabil-audio/alkabil.site/DOCUMENTATION.md

 ## 6. Changelog

 Dates are the day the change was made (the rebuild began 2026-07-17).

+### 2026-07-19 — grid coordinates removed site-wide

+- **Fixed a break on the home page.** The previous change added `.release-cover { grid-column: 15/26; grid-row: 1 }` *unscoped*, which also captured the home page's newest-release cover and dropped it on top of the "NEWEST ///" marquee.
+Those rules are now scoped to `.artist-release >`.
+- **Audited the whole site and removed every `--gd`.** The four sections still using hand-placed grid coordinates were converted to layouts that size themselves to their content:
+  - **Hero** → `.hero-inner`, a two-track grid (logo takes its width, copy takes the rest).
+The copy column keeps a definite width because the wordmark and tagline size their text with container-query units.
+  - **Newest release** → `.newest-inner`, a centred column: marquee, cover, marquee.
+Cover size is now one `max-width`.
+  - **Newsletter** → `.newsletter-section`, marquee then a centred form.
+  - **Artist bio** → `.artist-bio`, one centred `max-width` (was two column numbers per page).

+  `--gd`, `.blk` and `.fgrid` no longer appear in any page.
+- **Also fixed while auditing:** the newsletter email field had `min-width: 18rem` (378px) — wider than a phone.
+It was overflowing and merely being hidden by the section's `overflow: hidden`; now capped to the available width.
+- Removed the global `.release-cover { align-self: start }`: in the new flex **column** on the home page, `align-self` is the *horizontal* axis, so it was jamming the cover to the left edge.
+The artist pages get the same effect from `align-items: start` on `.artist-release`.
+- Verified at 1280px and 375px on the home, artist and info pages: no horizontal overflow anywhere, hero parked correctly, cover centred, release tops aligned, button on one line, info photos still flush, marquees still animating.
+- Docs: §2 rewritten as a table of how each section lays itself out (replacing the `--gd` explanation), plus §1.8, §1.11, §1.12, §1.13, §1.14, §1.16 and the README updated to match.

 ### 2026-07-19 — releases lay themselves out; "WE ARE" scales